vtexdocs/help-center-content/docs/announcements/en/the-new-oms-report-allows-you-to-export-up-to-5000-orders.md

 ---
-title: "The new OMS report allows you to export up to 5000 orders"
+title: 'The new OMS report allows you to export up to 5000 orders'
 id: 3KLZdi2MjmUAAKeUWCIU0a
 status: PUBLISHED
 createdAt: 2018-12-12T17:26:42.584Z